nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Predefined functions
 ^^^^^^^^^^^^^^^^^^^^

-The following functions are predefined in NESTML and can be used out of the box:
+The following functions are predefined in NESTML and can be used out of the box.
+No functions can be defined in NESTML that have the same name.

 .. list-table::
    :header-rows: 1